olav89/Simple-Websocket-Server/README.md

 # Requirements:

-- Python 3 as the API socketserver is used.
-If your Python version is lower than 3 an older version of socketserver must be used.
+- Python 3 for the API socketserver.
+If your Python version is lower than 3 an older version of socketserver must be used (SocketServer).
 - The server is very simple, so only payload length < 126 is allowed.
-- The only messages that can be sent are text messages and closing messages
+- The types of communication that the server has implementations for are: handshake, text and close.

 # How Does It Work?

 A socketserver is initialized and listens for client connections.
 When a client connects ThreadingMixIn starts a threaded handler for the connection.
 Every client connecting has to perform a handshake with the server to ensure that a proper WebSocket connection is made.
 After the handshake is completed the server and client can send masked messages to eachother until the connection is closed.

-# Starting the Server:
+# Running the Server:

 Make sure `wss.py` and `server.py` are in the same folder.